icons8/lunacy-docs/docs/text.md

 ##### Text truncate and Max lines

-You can now truncate overflowing text with an ellipsis (`…`) when it exceeds the bounds of a text box.
+You can truncate overflowing text with an ellipsis (`…`) when it exceeds the bounds of a text box.
 This keeps your designs clean and readable without manually resizing text layers.

 Also, you can use the **Max lines** parameter to define the number of lines before the text truncates.
 This can be useful when working with auto layouts.